ehForwarderBot/ehForwarderBot/docs/slave-channel.md

 Note that the ID should be and only need to be unique in your channel.
 There is no need to consider the uniqueness across all channels.

 ## Command message
-Slave channels can send messages that offer the user options to take action.
+Slave channels can send messages that offer the user options to take actions.
 This can be used in situations such as friend request, fund transfer and Telegram Inline Buttons.

-Aside from sending a message with "Command" type (refer to the specification in "Message" documentation), the slave channel have to also provide a method for the command to be issued.
+Aside from sending a message with "Command" type (refer to the specification in "Message" documentation), the slave channel has to also provide a method for the command to be issued.

 The method can take any argument (positional and keyword) of Python's standard data structure, and returns a string which is shown to the user as the result of the action.